How to Cut Your Tax Bill with Tax-Loss Harvesting

 Tax-loss harvesting—offsetting capital gains with capital losses—can lower your tax bill and better position your portfolio going forward.

 Not every investment will be a winner.
-Fortunately, a losing investment does have a silver lining: You may be able to use your loss to lower your tax liability and better position your portfolio going forward.
-This strategy is called tax-loss harvesting, and it's one of the many tax-smart strategies that investors should consider.
+Fortunately, even losing investments come with a silver lining: You may be able to use those losses to lower your tax liability and reposition your portfolio for the future.

 Tax-loss harvesting generally works like this: